 Despite now living in different parts of England and with growing families and work, the band still continues to occasionally perform together whenever and wherever they can.
 When will it all end?
 Who can say!
 There are rumours that Simon is exploring the possibilities of some new recording which will lead to who knows what!
 At this point in time all we can do is paraphrase the sleeve notes from the Backdated Claims CD – “whilst there is a message of love to communicate then Fresh Claim will continue to play and proclaim (very loudly)!”

 2018 marks the 40th anniversary of Plankton Records and Simon went back into the studio for the first time since the ‘Backdated Claims’ sessions in 2007 and he recorded a brand new song called ‘The Haven’.
 Plankton loved the song so much that they have released it as a single – Simon’s first ever solo release – as well as the song being the closing track on Plankton’s new compilation album ‘Plankton.
 The Second 20 Years.
 B 6th May 1978’.
 The album also features a number of other Fresh Claim tracks to.

-Not only can you order Fresh Claim music from our on-line store but a number of their albums (from all eras and line ups of the band) are also available on all of the major digital music download and streaming sites around the world (including iTunes and Amazon)
+Not only can you order Fresh Claim music from our on-line store and all of their releases (from all eras and line ups of the band) are also available on all of the major digital music download and streaming sites around the world (including iTunes, Amazon & Spotify)